Little Governors' Camp | Masai Mara National Reserve

 Dressing Gowns, Electrical Outlets, Laundry Service (Available), Laundry Service (Complimentary), Safe, Shower, Verandah

-Services
+Available Services

-Airport Shuttle (Available), Credit Card, Room Service
+24-hour Security, Airport Shuttle (Available), Credit Card Facilities, Laundry Service (Complimentary), Private Vehicle (Available), Room Service

-Governors’ Camp properties combine the best locations in the Masai Mara with the best-designed vehicles and exceptionally highly trained and experienced guides to give our clients un-matched game-viewing and photographic opportunities in the world’s prime wildlife area.
+Governors’ Camp Collection properties combine the best locations in the Masai Mara with the best-designed vehicles and exceptionally highly trained and experienced guides to give our clients un-matched game-viewing and photographic opportunities in the world’s prime wildlife area.

 Game drives are included in the accommodation rate.